UPDATED STUDENT SCHOLARSHIP NEWS

 What does a scholarship recipient receive?

-Financial support: funds for educational goals such as tutoring, school supplies, laptops, school excursions and incidental fees.
+Financial support: funds for educational goals such as laptops, school supplies and study needs, school excursions etc.

 Academic support: For school scholarships, the Foundation works with teachers and principals to ensure ongoing support and mentoring for scholarship recipients.